Major Pending Election Cases

 Complaint filed 10/15/18.
 Temporary Restraining Order granted filed 10/15/18.
 Motion to Intervene filed 11/11/18.
 Order granting Motion to Intervene filed 11/1/18.
 Motion for Temporary Restraining Order filed 11/12/18.
 Motion to Intervene Granted 11/13/18.
 Motion for Reconsideration filed 11/15/18, denied 11/15/18.
 Name changed to Martin v.
 Secretary of State of Georgia filed 12/10/18.
 Case in the court of appeals closed 1/4/19.
 Comes Now Defendant, Brad Raffensperger, in his official capacity as Secretary of State for the State of Georgia and moves to have the docket in this matter corrected to reflect the correct Defendant name filed 2/27/29.
 Civil case terminated filed 4/17/19.
 Motion for attorney fees granted in part and Plaintiff awarded $51,013.28 (7/23/19).

-Whether Arizona's ballot design, which features the Republican candidate's name first vertically, is valid under law?
+Whether Arizona's ballot design, which features the candidate's name vertically with the order determined based on political party, is valid under law?